ArtBlocks/artblocks-contracts/contracts/V3_CHANGELOG.md

   - This helps define the relationship between the V3 core contract and the V1 and V2 core contracts
 - Add public reference variables for the Art Blocks-managed Dependency and Curation registries
   - This helps more completely define, on-chain, the metadata and rendering dependencies of Art Blocks projects
+- Add events to all indexed platform and project state changes
+  - This is to improve the ability for clients to track changes to the platform and projects
+  - Specifically, this enables our subgraph indexing layer to avoid using less performant call handlers when tracking the state of the V3 core contract.
+Event handlers may now be used to fully define all state changes.